lgpcappiello/lgpcappiello.github.io/research/index.md

 - Causal inference
 - Statistics and mathematics education

-Some of my ongoing collaborative projects are in

-- mathematics and statistics education.
-- survey analysis for a physical therapy study.

 ## Student research

 If you are a student interested in statistics research, [send me an email](mailto:cappiello@csus.edu)!
 I would be happy to chat with you about your options.